p-ssanders/chat-room/README.md

 `mvn clean install`

 ### Run
-* Create an Amazon Kinesis Data Stream called `messages`
+* Create an Amazon Kinesis Data Stream called `messages` in `us-west-1`
-* Create a user with access to Kinesis, CloudWatch, and DynamoDB
+* Create a user with full access to Kinesis, CloudWatch, and DynamoDB
 * Run: `AWS_ACCESS_KEY=...
 AWS_SECRET_KEY=... mvn spring-boot:run`

 ### How It Works